dauwhe/wpub-explainer/README.md

 What is a web publication?
 A web publication is not a single thing, but rather a loose collection of behaviors which, taken together, make it easier for users to read long, possibly complex documents.

 Two things make web publications different from the “ordinary” web we know and love.
-One is that a web publication may consist of multiple resources that form a logical whole.
+First, a web publication may consist of multiple resources that form a logical whole.
 Moby-Dick could consist of 136 HTML files in a specified order, but it’s still a single work.
 So searching should search all 136 chapters.

 More importantly, users have a set of expectations about how such content should be presented in order to make it easy to read and understand.
 Users need to personalize the presentation, using the font and font size that make it easiest for them to read.
 They want it to be easy to go to the next chapter without interrupting the reading experience by hunting for a link to click.
 They might need a high- or low-contrast version of the content.
 They want to read while offline.